wenjiezhang2013/mongodb-jersery-springboot/README.md

 This is a demo applicaiton for springboot+jersery+mongdb.

 ## Install mongodb
-By default, mongo will be started at port 27017
+By default, mongo will be started at port 27017, you can update the application.properties to use a different port.